d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/index.md

 adapting the output layers as necessary, and fine-tuning the model on the available data for the downstream task.
-If you've been paying attention to the last few years of breathless news coverage centered on OpenAI's large language models, then you've been tracking a conversation centered on the GPT-2 and GPT-3 Transformer-based models :cite:`Radford.Wu.Child.ea.2019,brown2020language`.
+If you have been paying attention to the last few years of breathless news coverage centered on OpenAI's large language models, then you have been tracking a conversation centered on the GPT-2 and GPT-3 Transformer-based models :cite:`Radford.Wu.Child.ea.2019,brown2020language`.
 Meanwhile, the vision Transformer has emerged as a default model for diverse vision tasks,